Outdoor Maintenance and Parking

 • Do not park on your front lawn.

 • During the months of January and February, all on-street parking is prohibited between 1am and 7am.
-During December and March, on-street parking is permitted based upon weather conditions determined by the City (note that this is a pilot project set to expire in March of 2023).
+During December and March, Kingston typically see’s fewer snowstorms.
+On-street parking is permitted based upon weather conditions determined by the City and will only be banned if required due to weather.

 Residential On-Street Parking